mikaa123/imapmq/README.md

 It spawns a goroutine that subscribes to the "chat" topic and listens to the returned channel.
 Anytime a user writes something and press enter, a new "chat" message is published to the queue.

 _You need to have an IMAP server to connect to.
-If you don't, you can create a GMAIL account.
+If you don't, you can create a gmail account.
-Make sure you enable IMAP (more info here ()[https://support.google.com/mail/answer/7126229?hl=en]) if you do._
+Make sure you enable IMAP (more info [here](https://support.google.com/mail/answer/7126229?hl=en)) if you do._
 ~~~~go
 package main